windingtree/orgid-subgraph/README.md

 ### Initialize the subgraph

-Allocate the subgraph name in the Graph Node with:
+Allocate the subgraph in the Graph Node with:

 ```shell
 yarn create-local